banisterious/obsidian-scribeflow/README.md

 ## Quick Start

-1. **Access ScribeFlow**: Right-click in any note → "ScribeFlow: insert journal entry"
+1. **Access ScribeFlow**: Right-click in any note → "ScribeFlow: insert journal entry" or use the ribbon button
 2. **Choose Template**: Select from existing templates or use the default format
 3. **Create Entry**: Fill in your journal content and optionally add dream details
 4. **Add Images**: Use the smart image picker with folder and file type filtering
+5. **View Dashboard**: Click the table icon in the ribbon to access your journal overview
-5. **Create Templates**: Use the "Journal Structures" tab to create custom templates
+6. **Create Templates**: Use the "Journal Structures" tab to create custom templates
-6. **Configure**: Customize metrics, callout names, and image preferences in settings
+7. **Configure**: Set up dashboard scan folders, templates, and other preferences in settings

 ## Settings